alpargun/Soft-Robot-World-Model/README.md

 ## Project Overview

 * **The Robot:** A custom soft robotic manipulator built from 3 inflatable bellows arranged in a triangle, so that the 3 pressure inputs bend it like a continuum robot.
 * **The Dataset:** Video data collected from ANSYS finite-element simulations.
 Each simulation is rendered from 4 calibrated viewpoints (3 side views 90 degrees apart and 1 top view).
-Pressure profiles span 0 to 100,000 Pa in 25,000 Pa steps and include ramp-up / pause / ramp-down sequences, staircases and random walks, which expose the nonlinear hysteresis of the pneumatic actuator.
+Pressure profiles span 1 Pa to 100,000 Pa in 25,000 Pa steps and include ramp-up / pause / ramp-down sequences, staircases and random walks, which expose the nonlinear hysteresis of the pneumatic actuator.
 * **The World Model:** A 2D neural simulator that autoregressively predicts the deformation of the soft robot conditioned on the 3D pressure action.

 | Real-Life Hardware | ANSYS Simulation Environment |